hashicorp/packer-plugin-vmware/.web-docs/components/builder/iso/README.md

 - `tools_source_path` (string) - The path on your local machine to fetch the vmware tools from.
-If this is not set but the tools_upload_flavor is set, then Packer will try to load the VMWare tools from the VMWare installation directory.
+If this is not set but the tools_upload_flavor is set, then Packer will try to load the VMware tools from the VMware installation directory.

 <!-- End of code generated from the comments of the ToolsConfig struct in builder/vmware/common/tools_config.go; -->